omero2582/general-store/README.md

 ## TODO
 - ~~Host on fly.io~~
-- Allow editing
+- ~~Allow editing~~
 - Add multi image support in frontend (backend mostly done)
-- Add cart & product detail pages
+- ~~Add cart & product detail pages~~
 - ~~Add user system (right now anyone can add/edit products).
 Can do passport-JWT but want to look into google sign-in~~
-- Let users add ratings to products (probably only signed-in users).
-For this, make a separate DB table where each document has 3 fields: userId, productId, rating
+- ~~Let users add ratings to products (probably only signed-in users).
+For this, make a separate DB table where each document has 3 fields: userId, productId, rating~~
 - ~~Make it easy for any user to become admin to test out the store~~

+## Notes
+- For image management with cloudinary free tier, admin API (delete operations) have a limit of 500 req per hour.
+Image max files size is 10MB and max megapixels is 25MP.

 ## Installation (?)
 Missing .env file on the backend, which contains keys for Cloudinary (image storage), and mongoDB (database).
 The .env file has the following keys: